 Stephanie has a background in Chemical Engineering and is a registered Professional Engineer with the Association of Engineers and Geoscientists of British Columbia.

-Ms. Leanne Sharpe is a Project Engineer for the Hydrogen Stations team within the Advanced Transportation sector at Powertech Labs.
+Ms. Leanne Sharpe is a Project Engineer for the Hydrogen Infrastructure team within the Advanced Transportation sector at Powertech Labs.
 In this position, she plans, supervises, and implements a variety of major multidisciplinary projects for global utilities, OEMs, research and government organizations.
 Leanne has a background in Engineering Physics, Electrical/Controls Engineering and Mechanical Engineering, and has over 10 years’ experience as a project manager in alternative energy, forestry and oil & gas industries.
 She is a registered Professional Engineer with the Engineers and Geoscientists of British Columbia.

-A Project Engineer in Powertech’s Advanced Transportation - Testing Department, Mr. Evan Waugh is responsible for high pressure hydrogen system testing to international standards for compressed hydrogen components and storage tanks used in vehicles, transportation, and fueling station applications.
+A Project Engineer in Powertech’s Advanced Transportation - Gas Systems Testing Department, Mr. Evan Waugh is responsible for high pressure hydrogen system testing to international standards for compressed hydrogen components and storage tanks used in vehicles, transportation, and fueling station applications.

-Mr. Erik Klett is a Project / Design Engineer for the Hydrogen Stations team within the Advanced Transportation sector at Powertech Labs.
+Mr. Erik Klett is a Project / Design Engineer for the Hydrogen Infrastructure team within the Advanced Transportation sector at Powertech Labs.
 His areas of expertise consist of mechanical system design, and electrical and control system design.
 This includes control panel design, electrical distribution and electrical panel design, as well as development of Process and Instrumentation Diagrams, control narratives and cause and effect matrices.